Brazilian Military Criminal Code

 The military criminal code instituted under the military dictatorship in Brazil in the 1960s created military courts to try certain crimes committed by military personnel, in particular crimes against humanity committed at the order of the Brazilian executive.
 Critics say that cases transferred to these courts often languish, and note that nobody has ever suffered a penalty for any of the killings and disappearances of that period.

-Given the prevalence of military police in state-level law enforcement, human rights agencies have expressed concern that police impunity is in part responsible for the large numbers of police homicides.
+Given the prevalence of militarized police forces (Polícia Militar) in state-level law enforcement, human rights agencies have expressed concern that police impunity is in part responsible for the large numbers of police homicides.
 Brazilian police killed more than 6,400 people in 2022, according to Human Rights Watch.

 History

 Military criminal law in Brazil dates back to the Empire of Brazil.
 The Brazilian imperial family organized the nation's first court, the Supreme Military and Justice Council, which later became the Superior Military Court (STM), currently headquartered in Brasília with jurisdiction nationwide.
-The current Military Penal Code (CPM) passed in 1969 under the military dictatorship that took power in the 1964 Brazilian coup d'état, covers members of the armed forces, military police and military fire brigades, who must obey and respect military rules.
+The current Military Penal Code (CPM) passed in 1969 under the military dictatorship that took power in the 1964 Brazilian coup d'état, covers members of the armed forces, Polícia Militar and military fire brigades, who must obey and respect military rules.
 The current Constitution of Brazil dates from 1988.

 The Lei de Anistia of 28 August 1979 gave amnesty to everyone accused of committing political crimes during the dictatorship period, both political dissidents and military personnel, and in many respects amounted to "a form of self-amnesty for those involved in the repressive actions that took place during the dictatorship."
 No member of the military has been held responsible for crimes committed under the military dictatorship.

 "Brazilian security forces have been repeatedly accused of systematic violations of human rights and of the existence of a system which guarantees the impunity of these violations.
 The Commission believes that there is indeed a history of abusive practices by the police..." wrote the inter-American Commission on Human Rights of the Organization of American States in 1997.

 Scope

-Military police in Brazil carry out routine law enforcement duties at the state level and are responsible for keeping public order.
-Recent law-and-order crackdowns in the favelas of Rio de Janeiro, carried out by the military police, have resulted in many police killings of young men in these neighborhoods.
-"The existence in Brazil of two different court systems—one civil and the other military—with varying legal proceedings and sentences for similar crimes committed by civilian police and military police", wrote Jorge Zaverucha in 2022, constituted a "violation of the basic principle of equality before the law."
+Militarized police in Brazil carry out routine law enforcement duties at the state level and are responsible for keeping public order.
+Recent law-and-order crackdowns in the favelas of Rio de Janeiro have resulted in many police killings of young men in these neighborhoods.
+"The existence in Brazil of two different court systems—one civil and the other military—with varying legal proceedings and sentences for similar crimes committed by civilian police and the military police", wrote Jorge Zaverucha in 2022, constituted a "violation of the basic principle of equality before the law."

 Law No. 13.491/17 adopted in 2017 by the Brazilian Chamber of Deputies modified Article 9 of the Military Criminal Code and expanded the jurisdiction of military courts to investigate actions ordered by the President of the Republic or the Ministry of State for Defence, and with respect to the security of military institutions.